Transforma logo

 Pulmonary Disease Monitoring

-This section talks about the use of RPM devices by COPD patients and discusses how these devices function.
+This section first talks about the serious cases of COPD around the world and then, about the use of RPM devices by COPD patients and the functionality of these devices.
 For instance, these devices record and transmit blood oxygen levels along with other vital data to a cloud platform.
-It also charts and discusses some of the monitoring devices including connected spirometer and connected pulse oximeter.
+It also charts and discusses some of the monitoring devices, including connected spirometer and connected pulse oximeter.

 It also focusses on sleep apnoea and explains how continuous positive airway pressure (CPAP) machines are used by patients to keep their lungs functioning properly.
-It also talks about the features of these machines like being equipped with wireless network technology to store and share patients’ sleep data with physicians, which, in turn, can help physicians in prescribing sleep apnoea therapies.
+It also talks about the features of these machines, like being equipped with wireless network technology to store and share patients’ sleep data with physicians, which, in turn, can help physicians in prescribing sleep apnoea therapies.
+It then discusses the dangers associated with using pulmonary disease monitoring devices and the regulations and approval processes that are put in place to prevent such dangers.
+It then provides a few examples of relevant IoT deployments in this application, like Trinity Health using a remote health monitoring solution to better manage discharged patients, which enabled it to reduce hospital readmissions rate within 30 days from 16% to 8% and improve patient experience.

 Patient Tracking